TorThor/fitVision_HackUTA/README.md

+# Continuation of this project has moved onto a private repo.

 # fitVision HackUTA2024
 Our HackUTA2024 submission; a computer vision project aimed at analyzing bodyweight exercise form from a mobile application using Google's lightweight MoveNet kinematic single-pose thunder pose-estimation model.
 This is not meant to be a finished product, but rather a launch point for our project.